amandadaus/nextjs_practice/README.md

+I had wanted to learn about the Next.js framework so I completed this tutorial that they offered.

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.